EARnagram/lessons/css_positioning_box_model/README.md

 ![Panels](http://www.collectivenext.com/sites/default/files/styles/medium/public/blog-images/understanding-comics-p61.png?itok=iibrRHw2)

-I'm going to first make a crazy comparisom, and follow it up with a  prediction.
+I'm going to first make a crazy comparison, and follow it up with a wild assumption.

 First, for the comparison: